 There have been some doubt about this particular method, but from our experiments with modifying predictions it appears to work.

 Here we go

 With all three criteria fulfilled, you’re in play.
 The tournament lasts a week.
 After that, there are some fresh data points and the next tournaments starts.

 However, the results for the previous tournament are known only after three further weeks.
 During this time, the models work on live data, and the live log loss score decides who gets paid.
 While you can see some fantastic validation scores, live scores rarely go below 0.69.
 Beware of overfitting the validation set.

 A nice thing about payouts is that a hundred people get money, not just the top three or ten.
 Admittedly, the 50th contender gets $4.15 (in Ether) and 1.66 NMR.
 Still, better than nothing.

 Government through numbers

 Numerai makes all payouts in cryptocurrency, including their own, called Numeraire (NMR).
 It is worth attention because the main part of any award in the general tournament is paid in Numeraire.
 The winner gets meagre $400, plus 160 NMR, which at the rate of $15 per NMR is $2400.

-A unique thing you can do with NMR is to wager it on your predictions.
-If you are rather sure that you will score better than 0.693 on the live set, you can stake some NMR on it.
+A unique thing about NMR is that you can stake it on your predictions.
+If you are rather sure that you will score better than 0.693 on the live set, you can wager some NMR on it.